Introduction

 For standard composer names, album titles, song titles, catalog numbers, and other information for Western classical music content, consult Baker’s Biographical Dictionary of Musicians, The New Grove Dictionary of Music and Musicians, or the International Music Score Library Project website.

-The table below lists all accepted abbreviations for catalogs of classical works on Apple Music and the iTunes Store.
+The table below lists some accepted abbreviations for catalogs of classical works on Apple Music and the iTunes Store.

 Catalog